 (1) As of March 8, 2019, the Corporation had 1,476,505 NQSOs outstanding (the Corporation has no other stock options outstanding), with a weighted average exercise price of \$66.75 and a weighted average remaining term of 6.82 years, and 276,320 RSAs and 375,700 RSUs outstanding that were equity classified under all equity plans.
 As of March 8, 2019, the number of shares of Common Stock available for future grants under the 2016 Stock Incentive Plan (the Corporation's only active stock incentive plan) was 194,215.
-If stockholders approve Proposal Five-Approval of the Dine Brands Global, Inc. 2019 Stock Incentive Plan.
+If stockholders approve Proposal Five-Approval of the Dine Brands Global, Inc. 2019 Stock Incentive Plan, no further grants will be made under the 2016 Stock Incentive Plan.